Avian Influenza

 Hunting

-• Bird hunters should follow standard safety steps to avoid potential exposure to avian influenza and other viruses or bacteria.
+• Hunters should follow standard safety steps to avoid potential exposure to avian influenza and other viruses or bacteria.
 Hunters' Fact Sheet (PDF)

 Sick and Dead Wildlife